arikow/Space-Invaders/readme.md

 # Space Invaders

 This project was created in order to pass programming course in the first semester of Computer Science studies.
+It is modified concept of game space invaders.
+You have to control your starship with left/right arrows to doge enemy bullets and use space to shot.

 ## Screenshots from game: